 Virgin Red is the new rewards currency for the overall Virgin brand.
 While rewards can be redeemed for all kinds of experiences, in our space the best use of these points is probably the ability to use them as Virgin Atlantic Flying Club points, and redeem them for premium travel experiences.

 Virgin Atlantic Flying Club is already transfer partners with all other major transferable points currencies, so really this is Capital One catching up.
-I wouldn’t read too much into the distinction between Virgin Atlantic Flying Club and Virgin Red, since points can be transfered between the programs.
+I wouldn’t read too much into the distinction between Virgin Atlantic Flying Club and Virgin Red, since points can be transferred between the programs.

 Virgin Atlantic Flying Club points are useful for redemptions on Virgin Atlantic, though the catch is that fuel surcharges are steep.
 Virgin also has some fantastic niche partner redemptions.
 My favorite of these is being able to redeem for travel on All Nippon Airways in first class & business class at a very reasonable cost.